526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

   # Choose the color shown when hyperlinks are hovered over
   accentColor = "#FF4D4D"

-  # Resource URL for the avatar (seen on the home page and header)
+  # Resource URL for the site avatar (home page and header)
   avatarURL = "/images/avatar.webp"

   # Describe the avatar for screen readers
   avatarAltText = "avatar"

-  # Set the avatar's size.
-Valid values include:
-  # size-xs, size-s, size-m, size-l & size-xl
+  # Set the avatar's size: size-xs, size-s, size-m, size-l & size-xl
   avatarSize = "size-m"

   # Inject arbitrary HTML via the <head> tag
-  # Best used for importing custom JavaScript, CSS, or adding an analytics snippet
+  # Best used for importing custom JavaScript, CSS, or analytics
   customHeadHTML = ""

   # Configure how post dates are displayed